Project-MONAI/monai-deploy-informatics-gateway/docs/setup/schema.md

 #### Log Levels

-The log level may be adjusted on a per-module basis.
+By default, the Monai namespace logs all Information level logs.
+However, the log level may be adjusted on a per-module basis.
 For example, given the following log entries:

 ```
  14:26:13 info: Monai.Deploy.InformaticsGateway.Services.Connectors.WorkloadManagerNotificationService[0]